 The Ideal GPU Temperature

-Modern games require your GPU to work at elevated intensity as they are made specifically to deliver top-quality performance and have a lot of responsibility when resources are required.
+Modern games require your GPU to work at increased intensity as they are made specifically to deliver premium-quality performance and have a lot of responsibility when resources are required.

 You may find it intriguing that GPU temperature is directly related to the resolution at which your display is outputting images.
 The higher the requested resolution, the more pixels that will need to be shown and the greater the number of computations that the GPU requires.